Skip to content

 • Setup file archive program

-• Create BAT script for database backup
+• Create a PowerShell script for database backup

-• Create daily Task
+• Create a daily Scheduled Task

 Requirements